|TUESDAY, JUNE 17, 2014 | 7pm|

 |BOOK EVENT & DRAMATIC READING

 At the turn of the 20th century, Jewish families scattered by migration could stay in touch only through letters.
 But for many Jews who were unaccustomed to communicating their public and private thoughts in writing, correspondence was a challenge.
 A popular solution was to consult brivnshtelers, Yiddish-language books of model letters for every occasion.
-Join us for a lively discussion with Alice Nakhimovsky (Colgate University) and Roberta Newman (YIVO), authors of Dear Mendl, Dear Reyzl: Yiddish Letter Manuals from Russia and America (Indiana Press), the first book written about this little-known genre of literature.
+Alice Nakhimovsky (Colgate University) and Roberta Newman (YIVO), authors of Dear Mendl, Dear Reyzl: Yiddish Letter Manuals from Russia and America (Indiana Press), joined with moderator Elissa Bemporad (Queens College, CUNY) for a lively discussion about this little-known genre of literature.

-Actors Shane Baker and Yelena Shmulenson will begin the evening with dramatic readings of selected letters.
+Actors Allen Lewis Rickman and Yelena Shmulenson began the evening with dramatic readings of selected letters.

 Alice Nakhimovsky is Professor of Russian and Jewish Studies at Colgate University, where she directs the Program in Russian and Eurasian Studies.
 She has written extensively on Russian-Jewish literature and everyday life, and served on the editorial board of The YIVO Encyclopedia of Jews in Eastern Europe.